jonschlinkert/markdown-toc/README.md

 This is x y z.
 ```

-If passing the option `linkify:false` the resulting toc will not have links to the headers.

 ### Utility functions

 As a convenience to folks who wants to create a custom TOC, markdown-toc's internal utility methods are exposed: